renebarto/baremetal/doc/05-console-uart1.md

 ...
 ```

-See line 26.
-We add a dependency to the baremetal library, such that its exported include directories become available, and we link to this library.
+- line 26: We add a dependency to the baremetal library, such that its exported include directories become available, and we link to this library.

 ### Configure and build - Step 1